 Growing Sunflower Microgreens

-Growing sunflowers is quite easy, and they don't take a long time to mature.
-There are a few tricks that make it easier to grow sunflower microgreens, and we'll cover a couple of those tricks in this article.
+Growing sunflowers is quite easy, and they don’t take long to mature.
+A few tricks make it easier to grow sunflower microgreens, and we’ll cover a couple of them in this article.

 The first trick is pre-soaking and treating the seeds to get them germinating.